-Beth Fischer (Mellon Postdoctoral Fellow in Digital Humanities at the Williams College Museum of Art) and Hannah Jacobs (Digital Humanities Specialist, Digital Art History & Visual Culture Research Lab, Duke University) have set out to gather and share this information with researchers and instructors in the early stages of digital project development.
+Beth Fischer (Postdoctoral Fellow in Digital Humanities at the Williams College Museum of Art) and Hannah Jacobs (Digital Humanities Specialist, Digital Art History & Visual Culture Research Lab, Duke University) have set out to gather and share this information with researchers and instructors in the early stages of digital project development.
 The outcome-in-progress is a peer-reviewed open resource we are designing to fill the gap between platform-specific tutorials and disciplinary discourse in digital humanities.

 This web publication offers